Bedding is the main substrate within the habitat for the hamster to carry out it's natural behaviour, which is to burrow and tunnel.

 Please check with each manufacturer.

-Please allow anything from 7 - 21 days for your order (depending on schedule).
+Please allow anything from 10- 21 working days for your order to be ready (depending on schedule & volume of demand).

 IMPORTED COMMERCIAL BEDDINGS DISTRIBUTED IN SA